Bill Maher: Live from Oklahoma

+Location

 About the location of the special, Maher noted "I've never made a secret of my preference for performing in the red states.
 Don't get me wrong, America, I love all of ya, but I do enjoy going to places where I'm not expected to go better, and they seem to be more enthusiastic, possibly because they don't expect someone like me to show up there, or they don't see someone like me as much there, because they (liberals) are a minority.
 I feel like there's a certain extra sort of bonding that goes on between myself and the audience when I go to a place like Oklahoma.”

+Summary

-The main focus of the special includes commentary on President Donald Trump and his political constituents, as well as his controversial scandal with pornography actress Stormy Daniels.
-Maher also covers the "Me Too" movement, cannabis legalization, and the general state of the United States' political landscape in 2018.
+The main focus of the special includes commentary on President Donald Trump and his political constituents, his whiny behavior and his controversial scandal with pornography actress Stormy Daniels.
+Maher also covers the Me Too movement, cannabis legalization, and the general state of the United States' political landscape in 2018.
 Maher notes the importance of liberals remaining focused and their frequent inability to delineate between the nuances of various social issues.
 The special also touches on topics including free speech, political correctness, immigration, religion, Maher's distaste for children, ageing, and sexuality.

 Commenting on his own special, Maher notes that "the paradox of my life is, the more horrifying the country under Trump becomes, the more fun we have at my stand-up shows.
 I guess it's a release.
 Half of this show is about Trump, but I am determined to make half of it about me - my way of saying, 'Trump, you don't get to win!"